unpc2026/diaryasprogrammer/README.md

    * Identify behaviors that cannot occur under those definitions.
    * Distinguish guaranteed behavior from inferred behavior.

-2. A Primitive Language Rule
+2. A Primitive Documented Guarantee

    Behavior that is explicitly defined by the PHP language, specification, documentation, or other authoritative sources, but does not logically follow from previously established definitions.

-   For every primitive language rule:
+   For every primitive documented guarantee:

-   * Explicitly identify it as a primitive language rule.
+   * Explicitly identify it as a primitive documented guarantee.
    * State the authoritative source supporting it.
    * Explain how it integrates with the existing conceptual model.
    * Avoid inventing hidden semantic rules or causal explanations solely to make the behavior appear logically derived.

 Prefer logical derivation whenever supported by established definitions.
 However, do not force derivations where the language instead defines behavior directly.

-Avoid presenting isolated facts without identifying whether they are derived consequences or primitive language rules.
+Avoid presenting isolated facts without identifying whether they are derived consequences or primitive documented guarantee.

 ---